Data Mining-Based Cislunar Escape-Family Analysis in The Multi-Body Models

 In this subsection, the escape-family identification method is proposed based on data mining techniques.
 Based on the above dynamical analysis in Section \ref{subsec3.2}, we focus on the identification of escape families with one LGA.
 Moreover, based on the $\left(\alpha_i,\text{ }\beta_i\right)$ maps shown in Figs. \ref{fig_3_LGA}-\ref{fig_4_LGA}, the DBSCAN algorithm is utilized because it can identify clusters of arbitrary shapes and does not required to the number of clusters to be specified in advance \cite{raschka2022machine}.
 The compressed description vector can be selected as follows:

 where $\hat \beta_i$ denotes the $\beta_i$ normalized into $\left[0,\text{ }1\right]$:

-With the compressed description vector presented in Eq. \eqref{eq_vector}, the DBSCAN algorithm is performed.
+In the compressed description vector, $\beta_i$ is normalized due to the different physical insight from $\alpha_i$, and $\sin \alpha_i$ and $\cos \alpha_i$ are adopted instead of $\alpha_i$ because the values of $\alpha_i$ close to $0$ and $2\pi$ are physically close.
+Then, the DBSCAN algorithm is performed.
+The Euclidean distance \cite{bosanac2020data} is adopted for the similarity measure.
 There exists two hyperparameters of the DBSCAN algorithm, namely, $\varepsilon$ and $minPts$.
 The hyperparameter $\varepsilon$ denotes the maximum neighborhood distance (i.e., the radius of the $\varepsilon$-neighborhood) of a point, and $minPts$ denotes the minimum number of points within an $\varepsilon$-neighborhood of a point.
 The setting of these two hyperparameters is determined through repeated trials to effectively identify cluster structures (i.e., escape families).
 The identification results and the corresponding settings of hyperparameters are presented in Fig. \ref{fig_cluster} and Table \ref{tab2}.
 For each subfigure in Fig. \ref{fig_cluster}, different colors denote the different escape families, verifying the effectiveness of the proposed identification method.
 Notably, The same family, characterized by similar $\left(\alpha_i,\text{ }\beta_i\right)$ distributions, may be represented by different colors in subfigures (a)–(c).
 With the hyperparameter setting presented in Table \ref{tab2}, 19 families are identified for the Earth-Moon PCR3BP, 24 families are identified for the Sun-Earth/Moon PBCR4BP with $\theta_{\text{S}i}=0\text{ }\deg$, and 32 families are identified for the Sun-Earth/Moon PBCR4BP with $\theta_{\text{S}i}=90\text{ }\deg$.
 There are no noise points for the Earth-Moon PCR3BP.
-Moreover, when considering the Sun-Earth/Moon PBCR4BP, the numbers of noise points are 17 for $\theta_{\text{S}i}=0\text{ }\deg$ and 15 for $\theta_{\text{S}i}=90\text{ }\deg$, respectively.
+Moreover, when considering the Sun-Earth/Moon PBCR4BP, the numbers of noise points are 15 for $\theta_{\text{S}i}=0\text{ }\deg$ and 11 for $\theta_{\text{S}i}=90\text{ }\deg$, respectively.
 The detailed analysis on the identified escape families is performed in Section \ref{sec4}.